orestesgaolin/codemagic_manager/README.md

 ## Contributions

 All the contributions are welcome!
-Please file and issue or create PR if you would like to improve the library.
+Please feel free to file issues or create PR if you would like to improve the library.